Airbus Helicopters Enhances Its Order Book With Aeromed Deals

 Key Takeaways:

-• Airbus Helicopters recorded over 35 new orders for single- and twin-engine air medical helicopters in the past 12 months.
+• Airbus Helicopters secured orders for over 35 new single and twin-engine air medical helicopters in the past 12 months, signaling strong demand for their HEMS-dedicated aircraft.

 See a mistake?
 Contact us.